-Rehearsals take place from 9 am –5 pm, Monday through Friday, Saturday from 9:00 – 11:30am and one evening rehearsal.
+Rehearsals take place from 9am – 5pm, Monday through Friday and Saturday from 9:00 – 11:30am.
+At least one evening rehearsal is scheduled as the performance gets closer.
 Other activities may include Elizabethan mask-making, sonnet writing, and improvisational games and exercises.

 Students will be asked to send in a video of themselves doing a 1 minute Shakespeare monologue using vocal projection for the stage.
 Instructions for submitting the video will be sent closer to the start of the program.

-Although this is an open admission program, students will have casting auditions after working with faculty.
+Please also note that although this is an open admission program (no formal audition is required upon entry), students will have casting auditions at camp after working with faculty.

 For the field trip:

-- Money for snacks/ice cream (a bag “lunch” will be provided for a picnic supper before the show)
+Money for snacks/ice cream (a bag “lunch” will be provided for a picnic before the show)

 For rehearsals and costumes:

-- Footwear: tennis shoes, boots (black or brown), closed-toed dress, ballet flats, jazz shoes, or character shoes (if you have them, in black, brown, or beige)
+Footwear: tennis shoes, boots (black or brown), closed-toed dress, ballet flats, jazz shoes, or character shoes (if you have them, in black, brown, or beige) No sandals, crocs, or flip-flops, please.

-This is an anticipated list of items needed for this theatre workshop.
 You may be required to bring additional items pertaining to the specific production.
-We will communicate with enrolled students on those needs about 6 weeks prior to the program.
+We will communicate with enrolled students on those needs prior to the program.